 If you are a Contact Manager for your own organization, you can add and edit permissions for partners who work with you.
 Giving your partners permissions allows them to view, update, or create service requests on your behalf.
 This is accessed from the Site Tools page by selecting the My Partners link.

 Details for this option are provided here: Granting Partners Permission to Manage Service Requests

 If you are a partner, you can request permissions from your client/customers for yourself and others in your organization.
 Partners permissions allow you to view, update, create service requests or manage contacts on your client/customer's behalf.

 Details for this option are provided here: Partner Permissions

-It is also possible to create a new Designated Support Contact when updating an existing service request submitted to Oracle Service Cloud Technical Support.
+It is also possible to create a new Designated Support Contact when updating an existing service request submitted to Oracle B2C Service Technical Support.
 Please see Answer ID 9436: Set or add a point of contact on a service request for complete details.